Singapore Public Holidays 2025: Updated Celebrations & Dates

 New Years Day

-• The start of the new year in accordance with global celebrations.
+• The start of the new year with global celebrations.

 • New Year’s Eve Countdown Parties are held at several locations, with the most popular waterfront events being ‘The Marina Bay Singapore Countdown’ and ‘Siloso Beach Party’.